Public Info Management Theories & Concepts

 Verify Qualification

-- Review and verify the candidacy requirements for selection to the MPIO program
+- Review and verify the candidacy requirements for selection to the EPIO program

 - Incomplete applications, and applications submitted outside of the open period will not be considered